What Is Demand Planning?

 - Statistical Forecasting

 As the name suggests, statistical forecasting involves analysing historical sales data to predict future purchases.
+A variety of forecasting techniques, such as time series models and causal models, are used to improve accuracy.
 This is typically achieved by employing advanced statistical algorithms and accurate data free from outliers or misleading sales figures.
-These include irregular sale spikes caused by anything from seasonal trends to more idiosyncratic influences, such as global events or social media.
+These include irregular spikes in sales caused by everything from seasonal trends to more idiosyncratic influences, such as global events or social media.
+In addition, forecasting tools, including AI, machine learning, and predictive analytics, are increasingly used to automate and enhance the forecasting process.

 - Product Portfolio Management

-Understanding the product lifecycle is crucial to ensure that in-demand products are not impeded by products that have outlived their viability.
-With product portfolio management, you can evaluate how each product line is impacted by its ‘neighbouring’ products, then use these insights to retire products from your catalogue.
+Understanding the product lifecycle is crucial to ensure that in-demand products are not impeded by products that have outlived their viability, particularly for retailers relying on streamlined eCommerce fulfilment.
+With product portfolio management, you can evaluate how each product line is impacted by its ‘neighbouring’ products, then use these insights to retire SKUs and product lines from your catalogue.
 As many product lines are interdependent, it is essential to develop the right mix of products to encourage additional purchases.

 - Trade Promotion Management

-Demand planning is as much about influencing demand as predicting it, which is why trade promotion management is another essential component to consider.
-By offering seasonal discounts or creating memorable events with price drops or giveaways, you can forge connections between your brand and your audience and earn loyal customers.
+Demand planning is as much about influencing demand as predicting it, which is why trade promotion management is another essential component to consider, working alongside high-quality customer service support to strengthen customer relationships and build connections between your brand and your audience, earning loyal customers.
+Demand planning also supports marketing strategies by providing accurate data for decision-making, budgeting, and resource allocation to achieve long-term business goals.
 Once you have established a consistent consumer base, forecasting and planning for future demand becomes much more manageable.

 - Demand Sensing